hayj/WebCrawler/README.md

  * Randomize the browser header and window size according to the used proxy.
  * Use a [Multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit) to automatically adjusts the settings.
  * Automatically kill dead *Selenium* process on Linux (*Selenium* is sometimes unstable).
+ * You can use *piped browsers* (beta) to connect to a web site and keep the session on, or you can do search in a specifi filed on the web page...

 ## Disadvantages of classic crawling libraries